-The ACD has appointed Wren Investment Office Limited to provide investment management and related advisory services to the ACD pursuant to an agreement (the "Investment Advisory Agreement").
+The ACD has appointed Evelyn Partners Investment Management LLP to provide discretionary investment management and related advisory services to the ACD pursuant to an agreement (the Investment Advisory Agreement).
 The Investment Adviser has the authority to make investment decisions on behalf of the Company and the ACD.

-The Investment Advisory Agreement may be terminated on three months' written notice by the ACD or the Investment Adviser.
+The Investment Advisory Agreement may be terminated on 3 months' written notice by the ACD or the Investment Adviser.
 Notwithstanding this, the ACD may terminate the Investment Advisory Agreement with immediate effect if it is in the interests of the shareholders.

 - 7.1.1 Under the Investment Advisory Agreement, the ACD provides indemnities to the Investment Adviser, (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Advisory Agreement. - 7.1.2 The principal activity of the Investment Adviser is providing investment management services. - 7.1.3 The fees and expenses of the Investment Adviser will be paid by the ACD as set out in Section 35. - 7.1.4 Copies of the Investment Adviser's execution policy and voting policy are available from the ACD on request.
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Advisory Agreement. - 7.1.2 The principal activity of the Investment Adviser is providing investment management services. - 7.1.3 The Investment Adviser will be paid its fees and expenses out of the property of the Company as set out in Section 35. - 7.1.4 Copies of the Investment Adviser's execution policy and voting policy are available from the ACD on request.